anharmonic/anharmonic.github.io/thermal2-manual.md

 If the option store_lw is used, several more, potentially very large, files will be created.
 They contain all the quantities required to recompute the SMA thermal conductivity:

-* 1 q.$prefix.$grid_size.out: the list of q-vectors (3 columns, in cartesian coordinates of 2π/alat) and their respective weight (1 columns)
+* 1 q.$prefix.$grid_size.out: the list of q-vectors (3 columns, in cartesian coordinates of 2π/alat) and their respective weight (1 column)
 * 2 freq.$prefix.$grid_size.out: the phonon frequencies (in cm-1, 3x number of atoms columns)
 * 3 lw.$prefix.$grid_size.out: the phonon FWHM (in cm-1, 3x number of atoms columns)
 * 4 vel.$prefix.$grid_size.out: the phonon groups velocity, x,y and z for each band (in Rydberg units, 9x number of atoms columns)